lucasgmelo/mini-seller-console/README.md

 - Track opportunities in a separate view with stage indicators
 - Mobile-friendly cards and desktop table views

+**Navigation**
+- Sidebar navigation for desktop with persistent view selection
+- Hamburger menu for mobile with smooth transitions
+- View preference saved to localStorage

 ## Technical Choices

 **React + TypeScript** for type safety and better development experience.
 Using Vite for fast builds and hot reloading during development.

 **TanStack Query** handles all the data fetching, caching, and optimistic updates.
 Much cleaner than managing loading states manually.

 **Tailwind CSS** for styling because it's fast to work with and keeps the bundle size reasonable.
-Custom color scheme to match brand requirements.
+Custom color scheme with primary (#94eff1) and accent (#c3f628) colors.

-**Local Storage** persistence for filters and sort preferences.
-Your search stays the same when you refresh the page.
+**Local Storage** persistence for filters, sort preferences, and current view.
+Your settings stay the same when you refresh the page.

+**Performance Optimizations** with `useCallback` to prevent unnecessary re-renders and maintain smooth interactions.

 The error handling shows toast notifications instead of breaking the whole page - way better user experience when things go wrong.